googlearchive/appengine-endpoints-helloendpoints-python/README.md

 ## Run Locally
 1. Install the [App Engine Python SDK](https://developers.google.com/appengine/downloads).
 See the README file for directions.
+You'll need Python 2.7 installed too.

 1. Clone this repo with